Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Webmaster - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240128212212.png)

 ## Privilege Escalation
-And we have the root flag, but, **we didn't escalate privileges to super user**, but, checking the blog even further, the author did escalate privileges, here's how he did it:
+And we have the root flag, but, **we didn't escalate privileges to super user**.
+Checking the blog even further, the author did escalate privileges, here's how he did it:

 ![](imagenes/Pasted%20image%2020240128214019.png)